axelarnetwork/axelar-core/pages/dev/gmp.md

 To call a contract on chain B from chain A the user needs to call `callContract` on the gateway of chain A, specifying:

-- The destination chain: must an EVM chain from [Supported chains](../resources/supported).
+- The destination chain: must an EVM chain from [Chain names](chain-names).
 - The destination contract address: must implement the `IAxelarExecutable` interface defined in [IAxelarExecutable.sol](https://github.com/axelarnetwork/axelar-cgp-solidity/blob/main/src/interfaces/IAxelarExecutable.sol).
 - The payload `bytes` to pass to the destination contract.